-Angie Thomas serves as Staff Attorney for National Institute of Family and Life Advocates (NIFLA).
+Angie Thomas serves as General Counsel for National Institute of Family and Life Advocates (NIFLA).
 She is also the Associate Director for Louisiana Right to Life, specializing in development, legislative advocacy, and education about life issues.
 Prior to these positions, she served as CEO of the Woman’s New Life Clinic, a professional counseling and medical clinic offering life-affirming services for women in unplanned pregnancies, port-abortive men and women, and women’s health.
 She led the effort to expand authentic women’s health services in south Louisiana, reclaiming reproductive healthcare and offering alternatives to Planned Parenthood.

 Her work at NIFLA includes legal education and training for pregnancy centers, The Life Choice Project, board trainings, and legal audits.
 She is passionate about helping pregnancy centers develop holistic, sustainable models and about implementing new programs in building a culture of life.